EU's Moscovici says Greece's creditors 'shouldn't play with fire'

-PARIS Greece's European creditors "shouldn't play with fire" over the country's debt relief program, EU Economic and Financial Affairs Commissioner Pierre Moscovici said on Thursday.
+PARIS (Reuters) - Greece's European creditors "shouldn't play with fire" over the country's debt relief program, EU Economic and Financial Affairs Commissioner Pierre Moscovici said on Thursday.

 Athens urged its European lenders on Wednesday to offer incentives that will help break an impasse between the euro zone and the International Monetary Fund on the size of relief the country needs to make its debt sustainable.